 Some of the problems caused by smoking while breastfeeding include:

-- Some of the chemicals in cigarettes can pass from you to your baby through your breastmilk.
+- Nicotine and some other chemicals in cigarette smoke can pass from you to your baby through your breastmilk.

 Women who smoke are less likely to breastfeed and are more likely to wean their children earlier than mothers who do not smoke.

 If you are finding it hard to stop smoking:

 - Try not to smoke before or during feeds.
 To give your body the longest time possible to get rid of nicotine from your breastmilk, breastfeed your baby first, then have your cigarette soon after.
 Do the same if you are using the nicotine lozenge, mouth spray, gum or inhalator to quit.

 - Don’t smoke near your baby – go outdoors to smoke.